paniash/website/index.md

 Hello there!

 My name is Ashish Panigrahi.
 I'm a 4th year physics major studying under the Integrated Master's programme at the [National Institute of Science Education and Research](https://www.niser.ac.in) under [HBNI](http://www.hbni.ac.in/).
-My research interests lie in the field of quantum photonics, specifically investigating quantum interaction between light and matter in solid-state devices.
+My research interests lie in the field of quantum photonics, broadly investigating quantum interaction between light and matter in solid-state devices.
 The goal is to study photonic nanostructures to create hardware for applications in quantum technologies.
 I am actively seeking research internship opportunities for summer 2022.

 <!-- My research interests lie in the experimental aspects of quantum technologies research ranging from quantum optics/information processing to cavity quantum-electrodynamics.
 I am actively seeking research internship opportunities for summer 2022. -->